OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/07-relay-controlling-circuits.md

 #### What to Expect

-// pressing the button will make the buzzer start buzzing, pressing it again will disable the sound

 When the script is running, you'll see a ton of debug messages from the console.
 Now when you flick the switch to on or off, the buzzer should respond by turning on or off appropriately.

 Infinite loop appears here as well, and as usual, exit the script with `ctrl`+`c`.